-eOceans has been leading scientific studies using crowdsourced ocean data since 2013.
-Summaries with links to some of our work are shown below — click to learn more!
+Our founder, Dr. C Ward-Paige, has been leading scientific studies using crowdsourced ocean data since 2004.
+It started as a simple diver survey about sharks that evolved into eShark, eManta, Great Fiji Shark Count, etc., and eventually into eOceans.
+Summaries of some of her past work are shown below — click to learn more!

 Review of Shark Sanctuary Policies